Local Facts and Figures

 University of Guelph is located in Guelph, a 24 km drive from Cambridge.
 University of Guelph is best known for its involvement in the development of bio-technology.
 Courses are offered in the faculties of Arts, Biological Science, Family and Consumer Studies and Culture, Veterinary Medicine, Physical Science and Social Science.

 If you love to shop, you will be pleased with the many shopping options available in Cambridge.
-With a Historic Farmers Market, Factory Outlet Stores, Canada’s largest Antique Market and a modern shopping mall which also includes a year round ice rink, there is lots of shopping to suit everyone.
-Shopping Districts Map
+With a historic farmers’ market, Canada’s largest antique market and a modern shopping mall which also includes a year-round ice rink, there is lots of shopping to suit everyone.

 Business Improvement Areas